top of page

 Practical ways to use texture in interior design

-Using texture is an art form and practice makes perfect.
+Using texture is an art form, and practice makes perfect.
 Don't be afraid to experiment.
-The below are some practical examples to get you started.
+Below are some practical examples to get you started.

 Use texture to add warmth